Hopf 2-algebras and Braided Monoidal 2-Categories: The monoidal 2-category of 2-representations

-\begin{remark} We emphasize that $\End(V)$ is no longer part of the theory of Baez-Crans 2-vector spaces, as the 2-category of Baez-Crans 2-vector spaces is completely strict \cite{Baez:2003fs,Baez:2005sn} and hence $\operatorname{End}(V) = \operatorname{End}_{\text{2Vect}_\text{int}}(V)$ cannot carry any non-trivial Hochschild 3-cocycle $\T$.
-In order to not detract from our goal of proving the main \textbf{Theorem} \ref{mainthm}, we take the existence of the object $\End(V)=\operatorname{End}_{\operatorname{2Vect}}(V)$ as granted.
-A rigorous formulation of the setting $\operatorname{2Vect}$ of "weak 2-vector spaces" is currently under investigation by one of the authors.
+\begin{remark} We emphasize here that the 2-category $\mathsf{2Vect}^{BC}$ of Baez-Crans 2-vector spaces is completely strict \cite{Baez:2003fs}, and hence its algebra objects (ie. associative 2-algebras/algebra crossed-modules) and its endomorphism categories $\operatorname{End}(V) = \operatorname{End}_{\mathsf{2Vect}^{BC}}(V)$ do not carry homotopy data.
+Weak 2-algebras/2-term $A_\infty$-algebras are therefore not part of the theory of the usual Baez-Crans 2-vector spaces.
+Instead, they constitute algebra objects in the {homotopy refinement} $\mathsf{2Vect}^{hBC}$ of $\mathsf{2Vect}^{BC}$.
+The difference between the setting $\mathsf{2Vect}^{hBC}$ and the Kapranov-Voevodsky setting $\mathsf{2Vect}^{KV}$ is currently under investigation by one of the authors.
 In Appendix \ref{weak2repthy}, we shall establish properties of weak 2-representations and relate it to those in the literature \cite{Delcamp:2021szr,Delcamp:2023kew,Douglas:2018,Baez:2012}. \end{remark}